Zoo Exhibits & Special Features

 Relax, unwind, and enjoy nature on this beautiful ¼ mile walking path through Rhode Island’s most endangered habitat, the wetlands.
 On any given day, you may encounter a variety of native wildlife including great blue herons, wood ducks, and snapping turtles.
 You may even catch sight of an osprey or bald eagle!
 Wetlands are critical habitats for animals and provide many services to people.
 The Wetlands Trail is open daily, with the exception of September through mid-November for the annual Jack-O-Lantern Spectacular setup and breakdown.

 Hasbro's Our Big Backyard

 Come play and learn as a family in the Zoo’s own immersive, fully accessible nature play space.
 Features an indoor activity space and The Nature Swap, a special place to trade items that you’ve collected when out exploring in nature.
 Make the most of the Drip Drop Water Garden, Sticks & Stones Building Zone, and Creativity Corner.
 Play giant musical instruments, and guide a boat down a waterfall.
-Next, build forts, climb, and swing on ropes in the Beyond the Fence Naturescape.
+Next, build forts, climb, and play in the sand in the Beyond the Fence Naturescape.
 Then make your way to the CVS Health All Kids Can Treehouse to explore a giant color wheel, telescopes, and much more.

 Marco Polo's Adventure Treck